 The College does not produce manual split accounts for families; it is an expectation that parents will negotiate payment of full school fees outside of the College.
 Both enrolling parents are responsible for full payment of fees.

 A sister school discount is provided to families commencing at the College.
-Families from St Catherine’s at Stirling and St Joseph’s at Murray Bridge with a sibling currently enrolled at either of these schools will receive a reduction of $175 per family account annually upon application.
+Families from St Catherine’s at Stirling and St Joseph’s at Murray Bridge with a sibling currently enrolled at either of these schools will receive a reduction of $180 per family account annually upon application.
+Early Payment Discount of $200 if full payment is made (full fee paying families, not those discounted by school card) by end of March each year.

-Graduating Year 12 students will also gain initial membership to the St Francis de Sales Old Scholars Association.
+Graduating Year 12 students will also gain initial membership to the St Francis de Sales Alumni Association.

 Fees are available on the College website and you will need to check the year level rate for your child/ren.
 Discounts only apply to the Tuition fee portion of your fees.
 Every student must pay all of their Resource fees, Camps and Retreat costs.
 Every family must also pay the Capital Levy.
 This covers all of the everyday running costs of the College.

 All students must give one full term of notice in writing when they withdraw.
 The College commits significant funds and planning in advance for every student’s place at the College and costs need to be covered.
-Fees will be charged on a pro-rata basis of attendance and $1000 late notice of withdrawal fee will apply.
+Fees will be charged on a pro-rata basis of attendance.
 The outstanding fees will be due 14 days from date of withdrawal.

 The College asks all families to make a donation to the Building Fund.
 Families are asked to nominate their preferred building project via the Building Fund Nomination form available on the website.
 Families will be acknowledged on an honor wall once current projects are completed.
 Any donations made to the fund are tax deductible and the College provides annual letters for tax purposes in July.